ChowderWellington/CHW-IP8-27G-EXP/README.md

 ## Overview
 The CHW-IP8-27G-EXP is an inkjet color printer that can print at really bad dpi!
 But it does work! and i'm not using other people's nozzles, as I built my own from scratch!

+## Features
+- Very replaceable (you can 3D print any non-electrical parts and to get replacements for any electrical stuff is very cheap!)
+- Custom Nozzle

 ## Model Names
 - CHW-IP8-27G-EXP - Full printer assembly (Printhead, nozzles, feeders etc)
 - PX8-20H-01 - Experimental nozzle (Newest model)